Singapore ☁️ 28°C · Now

 Universal Studios Singapore

 One of Asia's smaller Universal parks but well-curated for families.
-7 themed zones including Hollywood, New York, Sci-Fi City (Battlestar Galactica roller coaster), Ancient Egypt, Madagascar, Far Far Away (Shrek), Lost World (Jurassic Park).
+7 themed zones including Hollywood, New York, Sci-Fi City (Battlestar Galactica roller coaster), Ancient Egypt, Minion Land (replaced Madagascar Feb 2025), Far Far Away (Shrek), Lost World (Jurassic Park).

 S.E.A.
 Aquarium